jessepav/lacygoill-wiki-backup/bug/vim.md

 But then, there *are* quotes in the second one.
 Inconsistent.
 Which would be better?
 I think no quotes...
+Update: Although, quotes are are useful when an error contains an expression.
+Without, if the expression is an empty string, the message gets confusing.

 Are there other inconsistent error messages regarding the usage of quotes?